Kids-Music Study-and-Learn Kids-Games Ducksters-Kids-Site Kids-Movies Fun-kids

 What is a Mallard Duck?

 When most people think of ducks, they think of the Mallard Duck.
 The Mallard is a common duck mostly found in North America, Europe, and Asia.
 The Mallard Duck is also found in Central America, Australia, and New Zealand.
 The scientific name for the Mallard Duck is Anas Platyrhynchos.
-It is part of the species Dabbling Ducks.
+It is part of the species of Dabbling Ducks.
 Mallard Ducks enjoy the water and usually are found near rivers, ponds, or other bodies of water.

 What do they look like?

 Mallard Ducks will grow to about two feet long and weigh around 2 ½ pounds.
 The female Mallard has tan colored feathers all over while the male Mallard Duck has a green head, darker colored back and chest, and a white body.
-Some people actually bread domestic versions of the Mallard Duck so they have different colors.
+Some people actually breed domestic versions of the Mallard Duck so they have different colors.

 What do they eat?